We’re always asking the question what does this mean in a larger context #RDA24

 OANH: I think at the heart of it is that the topic has to be interesting.
 So if it’s a good conversation, if it if it’s insightful, if it is full packed, full of information, then you have something to build and to mold, to make into something that potentially could be really great once you add all the bells and whistles.
 I think if you have the starting point of good information, insightful… stuff that you yourself is interested in, then that is a building block that’s the foundation of everything.

 STEVE: Give us an example.
-How would you find an in, to a story you’ve done recently?
+How would you find a way in, to a story you’ve done recently?

 STEVE: Nobody’s heard of that stock market thing.

-OANH: Carry trades.
-Right.
-Not something that you would discuss over the kitchen table.
-But carry trades has been in the news if you’re watching business news… we found that we had to explain what carry trades is, because it obviously is important and it’s impacting the markets… we then did an explainer to explain what is carry trades.
+So we then did an explainer to help our listeners know what is Carry Trades.
 The way we told the explainer was actually through the character of (Chinese dumplings) Xiaolongbao.
 Those dumplings with yummy broth inside.
-Our producers came up with this ingenious idea…
+Our producers came up with this ingenious idea.

 STEVE: So this was just a whole excuse to get some free lunch?

-OANH: That’s right, that’s right… We love food… we could use it as a prop that’s a way to bring the story in.
-So anyways, in my conversation with our columnist Julie Wren, in explaining what Carry Trades are, she explains it through Xiaolongbao.
-It’s basically about currency… their interest rate is so low, it’s basically free money, people will of course borrow because it’s free money, literally, and then lend it out at a higher interest rate, like in the US where it’s 5.25, and you then make money right off that.
-What happened in the last few weeks is that the Bank of Japan raised its interest rates, so all of a sudden it was not no longer profitable for a lot of people, and people lost money off of that… that’s how it roiled the markets.
+In my conversation with our columnist Julie Wren, in explaining what Carry Trades are, she explains it through Xiaolongbao.
+It’s basically about currency… their interest rate is so low, it’s basically free money, people will of course borrow because it’s free money, literally, and then lend it out at a higher interest rate.
+What happened in the last few weeks is that the Bank of Japan raised its interest rates, so all of a sudden it was no longer profitable for a lot of people, and people lost money off of that… that’s how it roiled the markets.

 OANH: We’re always constantly asking the question, what does this mean in a larger context?
 Why would somebody in New York or India care.